hmchen47/Programming/Misc/P4Love/00-Welcome.md

 + Most encryption scheme are symmetric
   + A __symmetric__ encryption scheme uses the same __key__ for encrypting/decrypting a message
+  + example: HELLO $\xrightarrow{\text{encrypt +1 letter}}$ IFMMP $\xrightarrow{\text{encrypt 11 letter}}$ HELLO
   + Even if we have a complicated key, it must be private: the sender and receiver must agree on the key on the key in advance
-  + example: HELLO $\xrightarrow{\text{encrypt +1 letter}}$ IFMMP $\xrightarrow{\text{encrypt 11 letter}}$ HELLO

 + Primes Save the Day
   + __Public key encryption__ (late 1970s): knowing the key doesn't make it automatically easy to decrypt
+  + Examplle: public key $n = p \times q$ where $p, q$ are large primes (typically ~300 digits long)
   + __Key Point:__ the only way to decrypt is by knowing the primes $p$ and $q$.
 This makes the key __asymmetric__.

 + But an eavesdropper just has to factor n!